This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Mix the pork and minced shrimp in a large bowl and add the egg, stirring to mix.
-In a separate bowl, stir together the soya sauce, salt, white pepper and five-spice powder until smooth, then add it to the pork/shrimp mix.
+- Mix the pork and minced shrimp in a large bowl, then add the egg and stir to combine.
+In a separate bowl, stir together the soy sauce, salt, white pepper, and five-spice powder until smooth, then add it to the pork and shrimp mixture.

-- Stir in the water chestnuts, green onions and yellow onion, mixing as you go to distribute the ingredients evenly.
-Finally, sift in the flour and mix until no traces of flour are visible.
+- Stir in the water chestnuts, green onions, and yellow onion, mixing to distribute the ingredients evenly.
+Finally, sift in the flour and mix until no traces of flour remain.

 - Lay out the prepared skins on your work surface.
-Arrange a heaping tablespoon of the prepared pork mix along the longer edge of the skin, leaving a ½-inch gap from the surrounding edges.
-Shape the meat into a slim sausage, it should be about 1 inch tall and 1½ inches wide.
+Arrange a heaping tablespoon of the pork mixture along the longer edge of the skin, leaving a ½-inch gap from the edges.
+Shape the meat into a slim sausage, approximately 1 inch (2.5 cm) tall and 1½ inches (3.5 cm) wide.
 Add more pork if needed.

-- After shaping the meat, roll the skin starting with the edge closest to you, tucking in the side edges as you go.
-Roll until the meat is fully ensconced within the skin, then place it, seam side down, on a plate.
-Repeat until you've used up all the pork.
-(For a great step-by-step visual, The Little Teochew's images of how to roll ngoh hiang check out at the end of this post).
+- After shaping the meat, roll the skin starting from the edge closest to you, tucking in the side edges as you go.
+Roll until the meat is fully encased within the skin, then place it seam side down on a plate.
+Repeat until you’ve used up all the pork.
+(For a helpful step-by-step visual, check out The Little Teochew's images of how to roll ngoh hiang check out at the end of this post.)

-- To finish the rolls, heat a non-stick saucepan large enough to hold 2 to 3 rolls comfortably and add enough oil to thinly cover the surface of the pan.
+- To finish the rolls, heat a non-stick saucepan large enough to comfortably hold 2 to 3 rolls, and add enough oil to thinly cover the surface of the pan.

-- Add the rolls one at a time - I recommend cooking a maximum of 3 at one go, so as not to overcrowd the pan - and fry on medium high heat until the skins turn a crisp dark brown.
-Leave to cool on paper towels or a wire rack before slicing and serving.
+- Add the rolls one at a time—cooking a maximum of 3 at a time to avoid overcrowding the pan—and fry on medium-high heat until the skins turn a crisp dark brown.
+Allow them to cool on paper towels or a wire rack before slicing and serving.
 Wipe down the pan with paper towels after each batch before cooking the next.

-- Slice the rolls into 1-inch chunks and serve warm or at room temperature with the dipping sauce.
+- Slice the rolls into 1-inch pieces and serve warm or at room temperature with the dipping sauce.

 Nutrition